disa-mhembere/mysql_igraph/README.md

 MySQL Setup for extension
 =========================

+You can TODO...

+If you already have a mysql user account that you want to use omit step 1

-Login to mysql as root => mysql -u root -p
+1. Login to mysql as root => mysql -u root -p

 Create a 'python' user within MySQL if one does not already exist.
 No password is preferable => CREATE USER 'python'@'localhost' IDENTIFIED BY '';